koher/datastore-io/README.md

 datastore-io
 ========================

-_datastore-io_ provides the input and output streams to/from the Datastore for [GAE/J](https://cloud.google.com/appengine/docs/java/).
+_datastore-io_ provides the output and input streams to/from the Datastore for [GAE/J](https://cloud.google.com/appengine/docs/java/), `DatastoreOutputStream` and `DatastoreInputStream`, which can be used instead of `FileOutputStream` and `FileInputStream`.

 ```java
 // OutputStream to the Datastore